 Today, Dan has a diverse practice that includes employment law, health care law, and medical malpractice defense.
 He has investigated a large number of complaints about discrimination, harassment, retaliation, unemployment and wage issues, and represented and advised the businesses, practices and individuals who were facing them.

-Mr. Mauk has successfully represented numerous physicians, nurses, and medical practices in cases involving negligence, wrongful death, survival, vicarious liability, and constitutional claims.
-Mr. Mauk spends a considerable amount of his time defending businesses and medical professionals involved in correctional healthcare against complaints of deliberate indifference and state law torts.
-He is also involved in representing physicians and nurses in administrative proceedings in front of the Colorado Medical Board and Colorado Board of Nursing.
+He has also successfully represented physicians, nurses, and medical practices in cases involving negligence, wrongful death, vicarious liability, and constitutional claims.
+He regularly represents physicians and nurses in administrative proceedings in front of the Colorado Medical Board and Colorado Board of Nursing.

 2012 Juris Doctor, University of Denver Sturm College of Law